 I am still waiting for the evidence showing that her all her claims are, beyond reasonable doubt, linked to the lies which make up the disproven Trojan Hoax allegations.

 As I highlighted in my previous blog, the publically-funded state school refused transparency in answering the questions given the express public interest in her claims.
 The stoking of community tensions provides sufficient enough reason for answers to be demanded.
-Mohammed Ashraf, formerly a governor at Golden Hillock School and an active member of Sparkbrook community of Birmingham who has just successfully campaigned for the Labour MP Roger Godsiff, also Tweeted to ask for clarification.
+A concerned parent at Golden Hillock School and an active member of Sparkbrook community of Birmingham who has just successfully campaigned for the Labour MP Roger Godsiff, also Tweeted to ask for clarification.
 The response he received was the same: he was duly blocked by Hewitt-Clarkson.

 Why is there a culture of opacity around Hewitt-Clarkson and her allegations?